rust-lang/book/second-edition/nostarch/chapter05.md

 where we call the function.

 The `area` function accesses the `width` and `height` fields of the `Rectangle` instance.
-Our function signature for `area` now indicates exactly what we mean: calculate the area of a `Rectangle` using its `width` and `height` fields.
-This conveys that the width and height are related to each other, and gives descriptive names to the values rather than using the tuple index values of `0` and `1`—a win for clarity.
+Our function signature for `area` now says exactly what we mean: calculate the area of a `Rectangle`, using its `width` and `height` fields.
+This conveys that the width and height are related to each other, and gives descriptive names to the values rather than using the tuple index values of `0` and `1`.
+This is a win for clarity.

 ### Adding Useful Functionality with Derived Traits

-It would be helpful to be able to print out an instance of the `Rectangle` while we’re debugging our program in order to see the values for all its fields.
-Listing 5-11 uses the `println!` macro as we have been in earlier
+It’d be nice to be able to print out an instance of our `Rectangle` while we’re debugging our program and see the values for all its fields.
+Listing 5-11 tries the `println!` macro as we have used it in Chapters 2, 3, and 4:
-chapters:

 Filename: src/main.rs